England | Scotland | Wales | Northern Ireland | Ireland

 Find out about health research studies and how you may be able to take part.

-When you ring to make an appointment, the receptionist will recommend you see the nurse if your problem is one of these.
+When you ring to make an appointment, the receptionist will recommend you speak to the pharmacist if your problem is one of these.

-The nurses will always ask one of the doctors to see you if it turns out to be necessary.
+The pharmacist will always ask one of the doctors to see you if it turns out to be necessary.

 We also carry out the following